KimUJin3359/My_cursus/README.md

 #### This is a project based on Language C.

 [1.
 My Library](https://github.com/KimUJin3359/My_library)
-- This is a project making my own Library
+- This is a project making my own Library with 43 related functions

 [2.
 My fgets](https://github.com/KimUJin3359/My_fgets)
 - This is a project making my own fgets named get_next_line